 1977: Rangers center Phil Esposito becomes the third player in NHL history to score 600 goals.
 He joins Gordie Howe and Bobby Hull when he scores a power-play goal during the first period of a 5-1 victory against the Vancouver Canucks at Pacific Coliseum.

-2003: Mark Messier becomes the No. 2 scorer in NHL history by getting two goals in the Rangers' 3-0 victory against the Stars at Madison Square Garden.
-Messier (1,851 points) passes Howe for second place behind Gretzky.
+2003: Mark Messier becomes the No. 2 scorer in NHL history by scoring two goals in the Rangers' 3-0 victory against the Stars at Madison Square Garden.
+Messier (1,851 points) passes Howe and moves into second place behind Gretzky.

 Video: Mark Messier was one of NHL's greatest leaders

 2014: Alex Ovechkin becomes the all-time leading scorer in the history of the Washington Capitals.
 He breaks a tie with the former record holder,Peter Bondra, with the first of his two assists in a 4-3 overtime loss to the Calgary Flames at Verizon Center.
 His 827 points are two more than Bondra has in his 14 seasons with Washington.

 2016: The Columbus Blue Jackets hit double figures in goals for the first time since joining the NHL in 2000 when they defeat the Montreal Canadiens 10-0 at Nationwide Arena.
 Cam Atkinson, Nick Foligno and Scott Hartnell each score twice for Columbus.
 The Canadiens lose 10-0 for the fourth time in their history and tie their largest margin of defeat.